PhilDL/ts-ghost/packages/ts-ghost-core-api/README.md

 The **output schema** will be modified to only have the fields you selected and TypeScript will pick up on that to warn you if you access non-existing fields.

 ### `include`
 The `include` key lets you include some additionnal data that the Ghost API doesn't give you by default.
-This `include` key is specific to each endpoint and is defined in the `Schema` of the endpoint.
+This `include` key is specific to each resource and is defined in the `Schema` of the resource.
 You will have to let TypeScript guide you to know what you can include.

 ```typescript
 const qb = new QueryBuilder(